An electron-beam based Compton scattering x-ray source for probing high-energy-density physics: Source Properties

 \subsubsection{Packet charge and width}

-Several examples exist in the literature of sources producing 10's nC of electrons in 10's ps bunches.
-The A$\emptyset$ Photoinjector at Fermilab produces 16~MeV, 10--14~nC electron bunches with uncompressed length $< 40$~ps.\cite{ILC:Fitch:2000} A subsequent compression by 9-cell cavity RF stage can reduce the pulse length to under 10~ps.
-The ELSA facility at CEA includes a photoinjector source that can produce 14 nC bunches in 90~ps lengths using a 1.2~$\mu{J}$, 60~ps laser pulse.\cite{EPAC:Marmouget:2002} These bunches are accelerated to 16~MeV in the first stage of the linac ($\sim7$~meters).
-From the scaling in Eq.~\ref{eq:N_source}, bunch charges on the 10~nC, 100~ps level are relevant to producing Compton x-ray sources with on the order of 10$^{10}$ photons.
+Several examples exist in the literature of sources producing tens of nC of electrons in tens of ps bunches.
+The A$\emptyset$ Photoinjector at Fermilab produces 16-MeV, 10- to 14-nC electron bunches with uncompressed length $< 40$~ps \cite{ILC:Fitch:2000}.
+A subsequent compression by a nine-cell cavity rf stage can reduce the pulse length to under 10~ps.
+The ELSA facility at CEA includes a photoinjector source that can produce 14-nC bunches in 90-ps lengths using a 1.2-$\mu\textrm{J}$, 60-ps laser pulse \cite{EPAC:Marmouget:2002}.
+These bunches are accelerated to 16~MeV in the first stage of the linac ($\sim7$~m).
+From the scaling in Eq.~(\ref{eq:N_source}), bunch charges on the 10-nC, 100-ps level are relevant to producing Compton x-ray sources with of the order of 10$^{10}$ photons.

-A multi-bunch photo-cathode RF gun system has been demonstrated.\cite{NIM:Hirano:2006} A 357~MHz (2.8~ns separation) pulse train of 266~nm UV ($4\omega$) laser light with 5~$\mu{J}$ per pulse was used to irradiate the photocathode.
-The accelerating RF with a driving frequency of 2856~MHz, or 8$\times$ the laser pulse frequency, was driven with up to 17~MW input power from a pulsed klystron.
-Total charge up to 3.5~nC per packet were observed, accelerated to 5~MeV with 1\% momentum spread between packets.
-This work suggests that such a system may provide the basis for a multi-pulse x-ray source with ns-scale pulse separation.
-As the resulting x-ray pulses would be co-linear, a single line-of-sight (SLOS) time-resolving camera would be required to differentiate between signal pulses.\cite{RSI:Theobald:2018}
+For the purposes of HED physics experiments, the dynamics of interest are often on the scale of nanoseconds, which is the primary motivation for developing a bright single-shot electron beam source.
+However, a multi-bunch photocathode rf gun system has been demonstrated \cite{NIM:Hirano:2006}, which may be useful for recording multi-frame `movies' of HED systems.
+A 357-MHz (2.8-ns separation) pulse train of 266-nm UV ($4\omega$) laser light with 5~$\mu\textrm{J}$ per pulse was used to irradiate the photocathode.
+The accelerating rf with a driving frequency of 2.856~GHz, or 8$\times$ the laser pulse frequency, was driven with up to 17-MW input power from a pulsed klystron.
+Total charge up to 3.5~nC per packet was observed, accelerated to 5~MeV with 1\% momentum spread between packets.
+This work suggests that such a system may provide the basis for a multipulse x-ray source with ns-scale pulse separation.
+Since the resulting x-ray pulses would be colinear, a single line-of-sight time-resolving camera would be required to differentiate between signal pulses \cite{RSI:Theobald:2018}.